-Both have an iterative magnetic pull.
-Your strengths, opportunities, aspirations, results-and even your restlessness-will help you to know how to listen, both to your own life as a coach.
-You will become increasingly clear about where the circles get most vivid and complementary-and to make a habit of listening for the rest of your life.
+The idea, of course, is for you to become increasingly clear about where the circles get most vivid and complementary-and to keep listening for the rest of your life.

-Click here to listen to my six minutes on Your Vocáre Compass.
+Click here to listen to my three-minute audio file and blog post about building your Vocáre Compass.